vova-tymosh/RCC/README.md

 # RCC

-Remote Command and Control (RCC) is an easy-to-use and affordable wireless solution for controlling model railroads.
-It was started as a project to control outdoor locomotives of a G-scale, and now it can be used for smaller trains as well.
+Remote Command and Control (RCC) is an easy-to-use, bidirectional, affordable wireless solution for controlling model railroads.
+It was started as a project to control outdoor locomotives of a G scale, and now it can be used for smaller trains as well.
 It is completely open source - all software and hardware is available to study, modify and expand.
 And it is free (almost, you’d have to pay to manufacture hardware).

 Details about locomotive decoders, throttles, turnouts and how to build them can be found on [RCC-Nodes](https://github.com/vova-tymosh/RCC-Nodes).

 ## Is RCC good for me?
 If you are happy with your current setup the answer is obviously “no”.
-If you are tired of cleaning rails or you don’t want to spend an arm and a leg - RCC is your friend.
+If you are tired of cleaning rails or you don’t want to pay an arm and a leg - RCC is your friend.
 Think about this.
 An RCC decoder costs under $30.
 It is tiny - an inch by two inches.
 It can drive a motor, play sound and control all blows and whistles your locomotive has.
 You can build your own Throttle or you may use your phone.
 After all, you just throw rails on the ground and run your trains!
 RCC works on the simplest scenarios with a single locomotive or it can be a part of a complex layout (RCC is able to talk to JMRI).

 ## Does RCC use batteries?